For some people, fast user switching could be a good option, while for others its not.

 I’ll explain the two easiest methods of disabling fast user switching in Windows 10.

 Fast user switching can be a good option in the sense that it let you switch between separate users’ accounts on the same computer without quitting the programs running.

-For example if you are working on something and then suddenly your friend comes and requests you to use your laptop or computer, you can fast switch user and let your friend use your computer/ laptop.
-You need not to close the files that you were working on.
+For example, if you are working on something and then suddenly your friend comes and requests you to use your laptop or computer, you can fast switch users and let your friend use your computer/ laptop.
+You need not close the files that you were working on.

 Also see: How to take screenshot in Windows